Joshua D. Stadtler

 Partner

-Josh draws on the breadth of his litigation and life experience to connect with his clients and understand their concerns within the context of the dispute at hand and the framework of the business and industry realities his clients face.
-His clients benefit from his collaborative approach to identify and evaluate goals, recognize and assess risk, and develop and implement strategies to realize the client’s desired result efficiently and cost-consciously.
+Josh draws on the breadth of his life and professional experience to connect with his clients and understand their concerns within the context of the dispute at hand and the framework of their business and industry realities.
+His clients benefit from his collaborative approach to identify and evaluate goals, recognize and assess risk, and develop and implement strategies to realize the desired result efficiently and cost-consciously.

-Within the Portland law firm, Josh serves as Hiring Partner and as a member of the Pro Bono Committee, which oversees participation in a legal clinic serving indigent clients in collaboration with Legal Aid Services of Oregon.
-He maintains an active pro bono practice of his own, in which he has represented numerous victims of domestic violence in restraining order hearings, a US citizen in obtaining legal status for her husband (an undocumented Mexican national), and a Portland, Oregon non-profit organization in earning financing, performing due diligence, and closing on the purchase of a $3.5 Million one-acre campus.
+Within Dunn Carney, Josh serves as Hiring Partner, and on the Pro Bono Committee.
+He own pro bono work includes representing victims of domestic violence in restraining order hearings, a US citizen in obtaining legal status for her undocumented Mexican national husband, and a Portland non-profit organization in earning financing, performing due diligence, and closing on the purchase of a $3.5 million one-acre campus.
 For those efforts, he was honored by the Multnomah Bar Association in 2015 and featured in Super Lawyers in 2018.

-Josh’s community involvement in Portland extends beyond his work as a business litigation attorney, most notably to his service on the Board of Directors for Portland Homeless Family Solutions since 2014, currently as Vice Chair.
+Josh’s community involvement in Portland extends beyond his work as a business litigation attorney, most notably to his service on the Board of Directors for Path Home from 2014-2022.

-Prior to joining Dunn Carney, Josh practiced in the San Francisco Bay Area office of Katten Muchin Rosenman LLP, a global AmLaw 100 firm, and served as a judicial clerk for the Hon.
-Peter J. Busch in the Law & Motions Department of the San Francisco Superior Court.
+Prior to joining Dunn Carney, Josh practiced in the San Francisco Bay Area office of Katten LLP, a global AmLaw 100 firm, and served as a judicial clerk for the San Francisco Superior Court.

 Prior to becoming a lawyer, Josh served in the United States Peace Corps in South Africa, and spent several years traveling on his own across Latin America, Europe, and Asia.
-More than a decade later, he remains fluent in Spanish.
+Today, he remains fluent in Spanish.

-When Josh is not at our Portland office, he is likely hanging out with his young daughters Stella and Lucy and his wife Lily, cheering at Providence Park in the Timbers Army or at home for the Wisconsin Badgers, or swimming laps in the pool.
+When Josh is not at our Portland office, he is likely hanging out with his young daughters Stella and Lucy and his wife Lily, cheering for the Timbers at Providence Park or at home for the Wisconsin Badgers, or swimming laps in the pool.

 Admissions